ZafarKhanNiazi/typingtutor-in-c/README.md

 # typingtutor-in-c
+#typingtutor
+#typingtutorinc
+#typingtutor in c using linklist
-i have made typing tutor project in c using linklist
+i have made typing tutor project in c using linklist...enjoy it